seblawson11/seblawson11.github.io/_posts/2020-08-09-lessons-from-Boethius.md

 Marcus Aurelius suggested a similar approach – that the thought of death is the best stopper to seeking fame.

-Fame is later denounced further:
+Later on in the book fame is denounced again:

 >‘fame, in fact, is a shameful thing, and so often deceptive… even if the praise is deserved, it cannot add anything to the philosopher’s feelings: he measures happiness not by popularity, but by the true voice of his own conscience.’.